 STEP 5: Finally, the Thoughts & Feelings cutouts are there to help explore character thoughts and feelings on pages that don’t have a designated Feel/Think/Say graphic organizer, but still have dynamics you want to emphasize with your students.

-Explore all of the StoryWhys book companions in my store.
-You'll find comprehensive book companions that target many different language skills - including perspective-taking - or you can choose the products that specifically target perspective-taking and social inferencing, all using high-quality, beloved storybooks.
+Did you know book companions can be among the best speech therapy materials for elementary students?
+Explore all of the StoryWhys book companions for speech therapy in my store.
+You'll find comprehensive book companions that target many different language skills or Spotlight Series book companions that focus on one type of skill, all using high-quality, beloved storybooks.

-And try a FREE, 71-page book companion on the Special Offers page.
+And get your FREE, 71-page book companion for speech therapy on the Special Offers page.